ColinTr/Projet_de_session_techniques_apprentissage/README.md

 ------------

     ├── README.md          <- The top-level README for developers using this project.
+    │
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   │   ├── train      <- Data used to train the model.
-    │   │   └── test       <- Data used to test the model.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
+    │       ├── train      <- Data used to train the model.
+    │       └── test       <- Data used to test the model.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │